-If necessary a child will be given 'calming time' away from an activity and will be able to rejoin the activity after a few minutes.
-Children may lose some or all of their playtime and may be sent to the Head teacher and if necessary an individual behaviour chart will be introduced.
+If necessary a child will be given 'time out' from an activity and will be able to re-join the activity after a few minutes.
+Children may lose some or all of their playtime and may be sent to the Head teacher.